 Such rather "technical" shortcomings should, however, not detract too much from the merits of the content of the book as a whole.
 As a pioneering work, of course, it treads on relatively uncharted territory, academically speaking, and thus not always on safe and established foundations.
 Such is the nature of breaking new ground in a field.
 It's not all new, though, and precursors to the study of what can now be termed "dark tourism studies" are also covered and quoted liberally.
 But it's really only with Lennon/Foley's book that this new (and still niche) subdicipline of "tourism studies" in general was instigated (the latter itself being a fairly recently established field, typically subsumed under Management Studies, or Social Sciences).

-The fact that this was well over a decade ago shows in much of the dated details and figures (statistics for visitor numbers, for example) as well as in some of the authors' assessments of particular dark tourism experiences and commodifications.
+The fact that this was well over two decades ago shows in much of the dated details and figures (statistics for visitor numbers, for example) as well as in some of the authors' assessments of particular dark tourism experiences and commodifications.
 Problematic aspects of the presentation of history which they identify at memorial sites such as Sachsenhausen

 , for instance, have long since been rectified.